-Island Peak climbing is one of the most popular and adventurous climbing in the Himalayas that has attracted thousands of trekkers and climber over the year.
-The Island peak stands 6,189 meters above the sea level and also widely known as Imja Tse peak.
+Island Peak climbing is one of the most popular and adventurous climbing in the Himalayas that has attracted thousands of trekkers and climbers over the year.
+The Island peak stands 6,189 meters above sea level and is also widely known as Imja Tse peak.
 Island peak is one of the most stunning mountains in the Himalayas and climbed in 1953 AD by a British expedition team for the first time.
 The top of Island peak offers panoramic views of the numerous Himalayan Mountains and breath-taking scenery.

-There is an interesting story behind the origin of the name of Island peak.
+There is an interesting story behind the origin of the name of the Island peak.
 Back in 1953 AD, when a British traveler namely Eric Earle Shipton saw a peak from Dingboche, the view of the peak resembled him like a sea of ice and named it Island peak.
-The journey take you to the next level as climbing Island peak also includes exploring the base of the world's highest mountain- The Everest base camp.
+The journey takes you to the next level as climbing Island peak also includes exploring the base of the world's highest mountain- The Everest base camp.
 Island peak is located near the Chukung glacier between Ama Dablam and Mt.
-Lhotse and this Island peak adventure take you far away from your daily life amidst huge Himalayan Mountains and spectacular sceneries.
+Lhotse, and this Island peak adventure takes you far away from your daily life amidst huge Himalayan Mountains and spectacular sceneries.
 The trail is adventurous and passes by beautiful villages where you get to see the daily life of the locals.

 The Island peak climbing begins with a scenic and thrilling flight to Lukla.
 From Lukla, you trek towards Phakding and ascend through Sagarmatha National Park to reach Namche Bazar.
 The trail then passes through lovely dense forests and takes you to Dingboche via Tengboche.
 At Tengboche, you visit an ancient monastery.
 Further, you pass by several villages and reach Everest Base Camp and hike up to the Kala Patthar.
-This ascends help you in acclimatization as well.
+And, This ascends help you in acclimatization as well.
 You then move to Chhukung valley and gradually ascend towards the Island peak base camp.
-From here, follow the steps of your Sherpa guide, you scale the Island Peak and reach its top.
+From here, follow the steps of your Sherpa guide, and you scale the Island Peak and reach its top.

 You spend a day in Namche Bazar for acclimatization purposes.
 You get to explore the village and go on short excursions to nearby areas from Namche.
-Trekkers usually hike up to the Everest view Hotel, Khumjung village, or Syangboche Airstrip to witness beautiful views of the snow-capped peaks.
+Trekkers usually hike up to the Everest View Hotel, Khumjung village, or Syangboche Airstrip to witness beautiful views of the snow-capped peaks.
 Likewise, as Namche Bazar is the biggest Sherpa settlement area, you get to observe the lifestyle, culture, and traditions of the locals.
 You can also visit places like the Sherpa culture museum, Everest photo gallery, cafes, etc.

 You also visit the Everest base camp on this Island peak climbing adventure.
 The Everest base camp is the base of Mt.
 Everest, which is the highest mountain in the world.
-Everest baes camp is renowned among travel enthusiasts all around the world.
+Everest base camp is renowned among travel enthusiasts all around the world.
 Situated at 5,364 meters, EBC offers a panoramic view of Everest and the surrounding mountains.
 Before heading towards the Island peak base camp, you ascend to Kala Patthar from Gorekshep to witness gorgeous sunrise and 360-degree views of Mt.
 Everest and Himalayas.
-This short hike also help you in acclimatization.
+This short hike also helps you in acclimatization.
 Kala Patthar is 5555 meters just above the Everest Base Camp and a very famous viewpoint in the Khumbu region.

 Island Peak climbing is all about great views of the Himalayan Mountains that join you from the beginning of the journey.
-You get to see many famous mountains including Everest from different perspectives.
+You get to see many famous mountains, including Everest from different perspectives.
 Other stunning views of mountains like Mt.
 Lhotse (8,516 m), Mt.
 Nuptse (7,861 m), Mt.
 Ama Dablam (6,812 m), Mt.
 Kongde (6,187 m), Mt.
 Pumori (7,161 m), Mt.
-Thamserku (6,623 m), Mt.
-Kantega (6,782 m), etc will fuel you to move ahead.
+Thamserku (6,623 m), and Mt.
+Kantega (6,782 m) will fuel you to move ahead.